Should I Get Solar Panels Now or Wait?

 Homeowners interested in solar panels for their home at some point have asked themselves when is the best time to get solar.
 Solar is an investment, which means there are several factors to consider.

 As with other investments, it is wise to consider all of the factors involved before jumping in.
 Taking an in-depth look at these factors increases confidence in the product and the value it can offer.

-Some of the factors worth looking into include the worth of the array, the impact of future technology advancement, and whether the interested party qualifies for solar.
+Some of the factors worth looking into include the worth of the array, the impact of future technology advancement, and whether the interested party qualifies for residential solar.

 Solar Panels and the Worth of the Investment